PoisotLab/MS_network_els/els_networks.md

 work of @may72wlc, the analysis of these effects has been a prolific field of ecology, feeding in particular the famous "complexity-stability debate" (see @alle15sra for an overview).
-Including interactions in population dynamics analyses can be done by using model of the following general form [@pois15swe]:
+Including interactions in population dynamics analyses can be done by using model of the following general form:

 $$
 \frac{1}{N_i}\frac{\text{d}}{\text{d}t}N_i = r_i \times \sum_j A_{ij} \alpha_{i,j} N_j \,